Dear Customers, Subscribers, inquisitive Visitors, and Flower Lovers,

 Now we are going into our 9th growing season!
 We have been welcomed into the cut flower market by local florists, grocers, and The River City Flower Exchange.
 We are so incredibly grateful.

-This past season, we completed our move to Wind Haven Farm's new location in King William County.
+Last year, we completed our move to Wind Haven Farm's new location in King William County.
 This is the forever home and dream for our little farm.
 Here we have room to grow.
 No pun intended!
-We moved to live here in the beginning of March and immediately ran into the new season like we had a tiger by it's tail!
+We moved to live here in the beginning of March and immediately ran into the new season like we had a tiger by its tail!
 The response from our florists and customers was overwhelming and wonderful.
 Any doubts we had about the move, and the soil immediately vanished with increased business, and chest high plants growing in the new fields.
 All of you made 2021 a smashing success for us!

 After such an amazing but busy season in 2021 we were so exhausted that we were forced to make a major change in our business model for the 2022 season.
 Unfortunately, we will no longer be offering our Bouquet Share Program except to those who wish to pick up here at the farm in King William.
 It was an extremely difficult decision for both of us, but we believe for the balance of our lives, and the sustainability of our business it was a necessary one.
 We hope that our subscribers will find our flowers at one of the many other businesses we sell to locally.
-We will continue to sell to local grocers, florists, offer the limited pick up Bouquet Share in King William, and DIY Bulk Blooms for Weddings and Events.
+We will continue to sell to local grocers, florists, businesses, and offer the limited pick up Bouquet Share in King William.

 Last year we did an epic amount of building: 6 hoop houses and 1 greenhouse, plus got our personal home started, while trying to finish the inside of our barn.
 This coming year we hope to only put up one small hoop house(bringing our count to 7 tunnel structures), one shade structure to cover our new hydrangea patch, and complete our home.
 It would be great to actually "only" focus on running a farm rather than having constant building projects looming.
 Don't get us wrong, we will still be finishing up many set up projects for this new property such as irrigation systems, finishing the organization of the barn and interior trim, electrical, and deer fencing, but somehow that seems far less daunting than moving an entire farm!
 Wish us luck!